KANAIYALAL LALCHAND SACHDEV v. STATE OF MAHARASHTRA, 2011 SCeJ 005

 18. The 2002 Rules, enacted under Sub-section (1) and Clause (b) of sub- section (2) of Section 38 read with Sub-sections (4), (10) and (12) of Section 13 of the Act, set down the procedure for enforcing a security interest.
 Rule 4 of the 2002 Rules deals with the possession of movable assets, whereas Rule 8 deals with the possession of Immovable assets.
 It is manifest that Rule 4 has no application to the facts of the instant case, as contended by the learned Counsel for the State.

 19. In Authorized Officer, Indian Overseas Bank and Another v.
-Ashok Saw Mill, AIR 2009 SC 2420, (2009) 8 SCC 366, (2009) 11 SCR 1599, the main question which fell for determination was whether the DRT would have jurisdiction to consider and adjudicate post Section 13(4) events or whether its scope in terms of Section 17 of the Act be confined to the stage contemplated u/s 13(4) of the Act?
+Ashok Saw Mill, AIR 2009 SC 2420, (2009) 8 SCC 366, (2009) 11 SCR 1599, the main question which fell for determination was whether the DRT would have jurisdiction to consider and adjudicate post Section 13(4) events or whether its scope in terms of Section 17 of the Act will be confined to the stage contemplated u/s 13(4) of the Act?
 On an examination of the provisions contained in Chapter III of the Act, in particular Sections 13 and 17, this Court, held as under:

 35. In order to prevent misuse of such wide powers and to prevent prejudice being caused to a borrower on account of an error on the part of the banks or financial institutions, certain checks and balances have been introduced in Section 17 which allow any person, including the borrower, aggrieved by any of the measures referred to in Sub-section (4) of Section 13 taken by the secured creditor, to make an application to the DRT having jurisdiction in the matter within 45 days from the date of such measures having taken for the reliefs indicated in Sub-section (3) thereof.